lagunal/divelogtest/plan.md

 ### Data Migration Notes

-**From Local Storage to Firestore**:
+**From SQLite to Firestore**:
-1. Read all dive sessions from SharedPreferences
+1. Read all dive sessions from SQLite database
 2. For each dive session:
    - Link to authenticated user's UID (set userId field)
-   - Convert DateTime to Firestore Timestamp
+   - Convert SQLite INTEGER timestamps to Firestore Timestamp
    - Upload to `dive_sessions` collection
+   - Upload corresponding `dive_details` if using separate collection
-3. Update user profile statistics
+3. Update user profile statistics in Firestore
-4. Clear local storage after successful migration
+4. Mark local SQLite records as synced (do not delete - keep for offline support)
+5. Set up bidirectional sync for future changes

 **Timestamp Handling**:
-- Local: `DateTime.parse(json['horaEntrada'])` → ISO 8601 string
+- SQLite: Store as INTEGER (milliseconds since epoch) or TEXT (ISO 8601)
+  - Save: `dateTime.millisecondsSinceEpoch` or `dateTime.toIso8601String()`
+  - Read: `DateTime.fromMillisecondsSinceEpoch(value)` or `DateTime.parse(value)`
 - Firestore: `Timestamp.fromDate(dateTime)` → Firestore Timestamp object
 - Display: `timestamp.toDate()` → Dart DateTime

+**SQLite Schema Design**:
+- Use INTEGER for timestamps (more efficient than TEXT)
+- Use TEXT for JSON fields if needed (equipment details, etc.)
+- Use REAL for floating-point numbers (depth, temperature, pressure)
+- Use INTEGER for boolean values (0 = false, 1 = true)
+- Define proper foreign key constraints (userId references users table)

 ### Offline Support Strategy